 Accommodation and luggage transportation

-Family-run pensions with en-suite rooms all days except for Day 3, when you stay in a guesthouse with shared shower/WC on the floor; Breakfast included all days (lunch packs and dinners can be ordered in the accommodations); Luggage transfers included;
+Family-run pensions with en-suite rooms; Breakfast included all days (lunch packs and dinners can be ordered in the accommodations); Luggage transfers included;